Last updated: April 22, 2021

 Paul puts their survival down to their ability to make changes.

 “Be prepared to adapt and make those hard decisions, and have the commitment in the moves you make.
 It’s imperative to survive… When you see the writing on the wall, don’t put off the decision.”Paul Willerton, CSO at DeFeet International

-Conclusion: automation and the right sales tools are key to sales productivity
+Conclusion: automation and the right sales tools are key to sales force productivity

 Nobody wants to spend most of their time on low-value admin work.
 The good news is that, by putting a few key practices in place, you can make sure you don’t have to.